katwind/rsschool-cv/cv.md

-## Rsschool

 # Katerina Korobova

-### Contacts
+## Contacts

 - **tel:** +37529-106-64-92;
 - **e-mail:** katarina.linz92@gmail.com;
 - **LinkedIn:** [Katerina Korobova](https://www.linkedin.com/in/katerina-korobova);

-### About
+## About

-I've graduated from Linguistic University on 2015, in 2017 I've finished IBA retraining program.
+I've graduated from Linguistic University on 2015, in 2018 I've finished IBA retraining program.
 Then I took a break on maternity leave and for several month I'm improving in web-development.
 I left my Teaching job to changing my career and life.

-### Skills
+## Skills

 - HTML
 - CSS